Unit V - Campus Accessibility

 Conflict Resolution and Appeal Process

-The office of Services for Students with Disabilities is committed to working collaboratively with students and the campus community.
+The Office of Accessibility Services is committed to working collaboratively with students and the campus community.
 Every effort is made to ensure that students with disabilities are provided with the appropriated accommodations when requested.
 In the event that a disagreement should arise students should take the following steps:

 - Arrange an appointment with the Coordinator to discuss the situation.